What is plagiarism?

 Our goal is to help you be confident and not be a headline

 The following resources will give you the basic knowledge you need to avoid plagiarism and produce professional work:

-- Watch the Thesis Processing Office’s short video "Plagiarism's Haunting Legacy" (5:27) to get an idea of how pervasive and harmful plagiarism is.
+- Watch the Thesis Processing Office's short video "Plagiarism: Don't Be a Headline" (5:27) to get an idea of how pervasive and harmful plagiarism is.

 - At the same time, recognize that attribution encompasses much more than simply “not getting in trouble”—that it enriches the content and credibility of your work—and that, for this reason and others, plagiarism detection software, while useful, is by no means a substitute for internalizing and applying scholarly best practices for using sources.
 See our iThenticate FAQ for more information.